-The original draft plan of subdivision, the 2022 draft plan of subdivision, as well as the current Revised Applications include two village urban squares, a stormwater management pond, and open space blocks.
+The original draft plan of subdivision, the 2022 and 2023 draft plans of subdivision, as well as the current Revised Applications include two village urban squares, a stormwater management pond, and open space blocks.
 Furthermore, all plans of subdivision preserve a large woodlot of 9.01 hectares as part of the natural heritage system at the northern extent of the Phase 2 Lands and the land for a secondary school site as identified in the NOESP.

-The Revised Applications are similar to the 2022 Resubmission in overall draft plan layout with the goal and objective of developing dense and compact transit-oriented communities adjacent to higher order transit corridors.
-The Revised Applications now propose 491 freehold townhouse units, reduced from 539 in the 2022 Resubmission, while maintaining the 7 Trafalgar Road Urban Core designated blocks, which will be developed with up to approximately 4,415 condominium units and approximately 2,554 square metres of at-grade retail/service commercial space.
-The revised draft plan contains 3 townhouse unit types, being 5.5 m street townhouses, 6.1 m rear access townhouses, and 6.7 m rear access townhouses.
+The Draft Plan of Subdivision has not changed from the 2023 Resubmission, maintaining the overall goal and objective of developing dense and compact transit-oriented communities adjacent to higher order transit corridors.
+The Revised Applications propose 491 freehold townhouse units and 7 Trafalgar Road Urban Core designated blocks, which will be developed with up to approximately 4,415 condominium units and approximately 2,554 square metres of at-grade retail/service commercial space.
+The draft plan contains 3 townhouse unit types, being 5.5 m street townhouses, 6.1 m rear access townhouses, and 6.7 m rear access townhouses.
 The Revised Applications achieve a density of 283 units per net hectare for the entire subdivision.
-The revised draft plan of subdivision is illustrated in Figure 3.1.
-A detailed comparison of the site statistics between the 2022 Resubmission and the Revised Applications is found in Table 3.1.
+The draft plan of subdivision is illustrated in Figure 3.1.
+The land use statistics for the Revised Applications are found in Table 3.1.

-Figure 3.1 Revised Draft Plan of Subdivision (limite) - 1740) (limite) - 1740) TRAFALGAR ROAD DUNDAS STREET EAST
+Figure 3.1 Draft Plan of Subdivision (lint() : http:// TRAFALGAR ROAD DUNDAS STREET EAST